Skip to content

 The simulation shows a labeled electromagnetic-spectrum rail with radio, microwave, infrared, visible, ultraviolet, X-ray, and gamma regions.
 A marker shows the current wavelength position, and a dashed frame marks the visible strip.

 Below the rail, a paired wave sketch shows the electric field on one lane and the magnetic field on another.
-Optional overlays can call out the visible window, the medium link, the probe delay, and the local field triad.
-The readout card summarizes band, wavelength, frequency, medium index, in-medium wavelength, speed fraction, and probe spacing.
+Optional overlays can call out the visible window, the medium effect, the probe delay, and the local field triad.
+The readout card summarizes band, vacuum wavelength, frequency, medium index, in-medium wavelength, speed fraction, and probe spacing.

 Graph summary